MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/secondary-users.md

 ## Configuring Secondary Users

  > [!NOTE]
->  Enable this feature before creating a cluster.
-It can only be enabled using an ARM template during the preview phase.
+>  You can enable/disable this feature by using an ARM template or via Azure CLI during the preview phase.

 ```powershell